ccerv1/blog/essays/the-most-important-lesson-of-my20s.md

 ***If you find yourself in strong disagreement with an organization that ultimately you have no real control over, walk away.
 Channel that energy and passion into building your own thing.***

 Resist the temptation to escalate, dig up dirt on the leaders, launch a public campaign.
-Don’t instigate a civl war.
+Don’t instigate a civil war.
 Don’t attempt a coup.
 Don’t try to sway popular opinion by attacking the legitimacy of a key person or group of decision makers, no matter how angry they make you feel or wronged you feel by their actions.

 It’s almost always lose-lose.